Britain's AO World swings to profit as pandemic spurs electricals demand

-LONDON, Nov 24 (Reuters) - British online electricals retailer AO World AO.L on Tuesday reported a 53.2% jump in first half revenue and swung into profit as consumers purchased more domestic appliances to help get them through the COVID-19 pandemic.
+LONDON, Nov 24 (Reuters) - British online electricals retailer AO World AO.L on Tuesday reported a 53% jump in first half revenue and swung into profit as consumers bought more domestic appliances to help get them through the COVID-19 pandemic.

 The group, which sells washing machines, fridges, cookers and televisions as well as mobile phones and printers, said revenue was 717 million pounds ($956.7 million) in the six months to Sept.
 30, up from 468 million pounds in the same period last year.